Introduction to Icelandair Saga Class

 For domestic flights, passengers must travel between Keflavik and Reykjavik Airport—a 50-kilometer journey by shuttle or taxi—since all international routes operate from Keflavik.

-The Saga Premium Lounge is centrally positioned near passport control.
+The Icelandair Saga Lounge, also known as the Saga Lounge, is centrally positioned near passport control.
 During our visit, we enjoyed panoramic views from its three-sided windows, ample seating, and a dedicated dining zone.
 The lounge features Icelandic design, with volcanic rock sculptures and a cozy fireplace, making it a true reflection of local culture.
+The Icelandair Saga Lounge provides views of the apron and is designed to create a calm and quiet atmosphere for guests.
 While the buffet leans more toward cold fare—snacks, cheeses, salads, and desserts—the beverage selection is extensive, particularly the well-stocked spirits bar.

-There are three private shower suites, which are typically available without significant waits.
+There are three private shower rooms, which are typically available without significant waits.
+These shower rooms are especially beneficial for connecting passengers after long flights.
 For collectors, Icelandair aircraft models are available for purchase at the lounge reception.

 Cabin & Seat

-Icelandair’s fleet is entirely Boeing, with more than 30 aircraft, primarily 737-8/-9 MAX and 757-200/300 models, complemented by a handful of 767-300ER wide-bodies.
+Icelandair’s fleet is entirely Boeing, with more than 30 planes, primarily 737-8/-9 MAX and 757-200/300 models, complemented by a handful of 767-300ER wide-bodies.
 While the 757s and 767s are among the older aircraft still in commercial service, Icelandair’s ongoing fleet renewal program is bringing in more next-generation jets, improving the passenger experience year over year.
+Icelandair also plans to introduce new seats with a pitch of 42-43 inches and improved recline on its upcoming Airbus A321LRs.

-All aircraft are equipped with consistent Saga Premium seats, enabling flexible deployment across the network.
+All aircraft are equipped with a consistent Saga Premium cabin, enabling flexible deployment across the network.
 Given Iceland’s mid-Atlantic location, most flights range from two to six hours, with only select routes extending up to eight.

-The Saga Premium seat is a plush, reclining armchair designed for regional comfort.
-Measuring 40 inches (102 cm) in pitch, the seat is generously wide but slightly firm.
-On the 737s and 757s, the layout is 2-2, offering 16-22 seats, while the 767s feature a unique 2-1-2 configuration with 25 seats.
+The Saga Premium class seat is a plush, reclining armchair designed for regional comfort.
+Each seat is 20 inches wide, offers a 5-inch recline, and features a pitch of 40 inches—more spacious than typical domestic first class seats in the United States, which usually have 36-38 inches of pitch.
+The class seat includes a comfortable arm rest that fits snugly to the cabin wall, a sturdy tray table for meals or work, and a foot rest bar for added relaxation.
+On the 737s and 757s, the saga premium cabin is arranged in a 2-2 configuration, providing 16-22 seats, while the 767s feature a unique 2-1-2 configuration with 25 seats.
+Each Saga Premium seat is equipped with a 10.4-inch touchscreen seat back monitor for entertainment, USB charging, and a footrest bar.
 Footrests are available but there are no full leg rests, and the recline is moderate.
 Adjustable headrests support short naps, and personal air vents are found on the narrowbodies, though not on the 767s.

 Notably, two 737 MAX 8 aircraft—originally destined for Royal Air Maroc—feature a distinct cabin configuration without seatback screens, but with streaming entertainment and even more spacious Saga Premium seats.
 Icelandair proactively notifies guests by email if their flight will use these aircraft.

 On European routes, Icelandair’s Business Class seating is a clear step above the typical “Euro-Business” model, which usually means an economy seat with the adjacent seat blocked.
-Here, guests enjoy true premium comfort and space.
+Here, guests enjoy true premium comfort and space, including configurations that can work well for business class seats for couples and families.

 However, on transatlantic routes, competitors offer fully lie-flat beds, and Icelandair’s recliners fall short for overnight journeys.
-For daytime or shorter flights, the seat remains a strong contender; for longer sectors, it is the product’s main limitation.
+For daytime or shorter flights, the seat remains a strong contender; for longer sectors, it is the product’s main limitation, especially when compared with SAS Business Class’s fully flat Scandinavian product.
+During the flight, the seatbelt sign is used to indicate when passengers should fasten their seatbelts for safety, such as during turbulence or descent.

 The Businessclass flight search tool lets you preview cabin layouts, seat maps, and features for most airlines, so you can make an informed choice before booking.